A Selected Bibliography:

 International Criminal Tribunal for Rwanda

 Human Rights Watch.
-Genocide, War Crimes and Crimes Against Humanity: Topical Digests of the Case Law of the International Criminal Tribunal for Rwanda and the International Criminal Tribunal for the Former Yugoslavia.
-New York: HRW, February 2004.
-Available at http://www.hrw.org/en/reports/2004/02/20/genocide-war-crimes-and-crimes-against-humanity
+Genocide, War Crimes and Crimes Against Humanity: A Digest of the Case Law of the International Criminal Tribunal for Rwanda.
+New York: HRW, January 2010.
+Available at https://www.hrw.org/report/2010/01/15/genocide-war-crimes-and-crimes-against-humanity/digest-case-law-international

 Peskin, Victor.
 International Justice in Rwanda and the Balkans: Virtual Trials and the Struggle for State Cooperation.
 New York: Cambridge University Press, 2008.